oindreela04/Myntra-clone/README.md

 # Myntra-clone
-I tried to create a clone website for myntra using html &amp; css
+I tried to create a clone website of myntra using html &amp; css